|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 The Amesbury Ferry Aqueduct was chartered on June 27, 1798 by James Bayley, David Lowell, Joseph Morse, Joseph Hoyt, Nathan Long, Eli Gale and Willibee Hoyt.
 No evidence has been found that this system was constructed.

-Hill Water Company was chartered in 1883 by William E. Biddle, Jacob
+Company was chartered in 1883 by William E. Biddle, Jacob R. Huntington,

-R. Huntington, Marquis D. F. Steere, Richard F. Briggs, and E. Ripley
+Marquis D. F. Steere, Richard F. Briggs, and E. Ripley Sibley "for the

 of the towns of Amesbury and Salisbury with water for the extinguishment of fires and for domestic and other purposes."
-This company built and operated the system for 20 years.
+This company built and operated a system for 20 years.

 The City of Amesbury bought the system in 1905 and currently supplies water to the community.